 1950s Italian Perforated Chandelier

-Materials: Brass, gold painted iron.
-The lampshades and the painted parts are made of aluminium.
-The lampshades are painted red, green and yellow and they are perforated in the shape of a flower with 5 leaves.
-White Bakelite sockets.
+Materials: Brass curved rods.
+Gold painted iron ring/tube in the middle.
+Long brass rod.
+The conical lampshades and the other painted parts are made of aluminium.
+The lampshades are painted red, green and light yellow/vanilla and they are perforated in the shape of a flower with 5 leaves.
+The aluminium canopy is painted light yellow/vanilla.
+4 white Bakelite E14 sockets.

 Rod Length: 70 cm / 27.55”